Santiago Center: Cuenca, Ecuador Immersion

 The program begins with four weeks of intensive Spanish language study at the CEDEI Institute in Cuenca, Ecuador.
 A small, artsy city, Cuenca is known for its breathtaking mountain geography and the warmth of both its climate and people.
 After the Cuenca program, you'll spend the remainder of your semester in Santiago, with your choice of classes at local universities.

-The SU Santiago program is designed to maximize immersion and language acquisition through homestays, interdisciplinary field study, and enrollment in regular semester classes taught in Spanish at the Universidad de Chile and Pontificia Universidad Catolica.
-SU Abroad students enroll in classes alongside Chilean students in a wide range of disciplines.
+The Syracuse Santiago program is designed to maximize immersion and language acquisition through homestays, interdisciplinary field study, and enrollment in regular semester classes taught in Spanish at the Universidad de Chile and Pontificia Universidad Catolica.
+Syracuse Abroad students enroll in classes alongside Chilean students in a wide range of disciplines.
 Both undergraduate and graduate students have the option to participate in a professional internship.

 (3 credits; required for undergraduates)